rwickman/GrantFinder/grantfinder/README.md

 # GrantFinder
+## Overview
+GrantFinder is a Web App built with Ruby on Rails.
+Its purpose is to allow researchers to easily find grants from the National Institutes of Health (NIH) website by using our Search Engine.
+Initially I scrapped descriptions of each grant from the website to populate the database.
+Next, I applied Latent Semantic Analysis (LSA) on the dataset as a preprocessing step.
+Finally, when a user enters in a query, it will compute the cosine similarity to find related grants.

 ## Installation

 If you are cloning this repo from scratch, you will need to run the following commands: